krishaamer/green-filter-research/research/methodology.md

 — what questions would you be asking that i’m not asking?
 ```

+-   Interview questions

--   Interview questions — Do you think the app should focus on ——
+    -   Do you think the app should focus on —— Changing legislation ——
-    Changing legislation —— Consumer habits —— Investing habits —— Smth
+        Consumer habits —— Investing habits —— Smth else

-    else
+    -   Likert: Pollution is a prerequisite of economic growth

+    -   It’s possible to grow the economy without CO2 emissions

+    -   It’s possible to grow the economy without biodiversity loss

+    -   There are natural limits to the size of the economy

+    -   The potential growth of the economy is unlimited

+    -   There are planetary boundaries

+    -   Donut Economy is feasible

+    -   Donut Economy is a good idea

+    -   Growing the economy is needed

+    -   What is your expected outcome of starting a business?

+    -   Would create a startup if you couldn’t have 10x returns?

 -   miks sa arvad, et sellest midagi kasu on? miks sa arvad, et sellest
     kasu pole?